AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.md

 ░░░░░**Hand and Stick Positioning**░░░░░░░░░░░

 Click the "Config" botton using your VR hand laser and pull the controllers trigger.
-You will see posistion controls for both right and left VR hands.
+You will see position controls for both right and left VR hands.
 Use the arrows to move.
-Moving these can posistion your hands or drum sticks in  the posistion you like.
+Moving these can position your hands or drum sticks in  the position you like.

 ![image](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/231c3ee6-257f-4965-adc2-de9ce263c73b)